phucdoitoan/inter-domain_lp/README.md

 ## Note
 In the paper, a mixture of Gaussian kernels with fixed bandwidths is used as the kernel for MMD.
-Empirically, the mixture perform favourably to a single Gaussian kernel with a tuned bandwidth. \
+Empirically, the mixture performs favourably to a single Gaussian kernel with a tuned bandwidth. \
 For results of MMD with tuned bandwidth, check './tuned_bandwidth_MMD_rescal_torch/' directory.